crdschurch/jekyll-contentful/README.md

       body: bio
       filename: '{{ first_name }}-{{ last_name }}'
       frontmatter:
-        entry_mappings:
         title: displayName
         images: images/url
-        other:
-          layout: author
-          draft: false
 ```

 The `id` attribute specifies the ID for the Contentful content-type you'd like to associate with this collection.
 The `body` attribute specifies which field from your content-type should populate the content of resulting Markdown file.

 The `filename` attribute is a Liquid template that defines the value used when saving each document for this content-type (sans-filename, of course).
 This is handy if you need to format a string or date value in your filename, derived from your Contentful data.
 If the `filename` attribute is missing, it will first look for a `slug` field on the document and falls back to parameterizing the title field.

-The `frontmatter` section defines what fields we want to map from Contentful into our document frontmatter:

-- `entry_mappings` is a list of target/src values that map a field from Contentful's API.
-    - By default the key is the desired frontmatter key, while the value is the field name in Contentful.
-(In the example above, we want the value for field named `displayName` to be rendered in the frontmatter value named `title`.)
+The `frontmatter` section defines what fields we want to map from Contentful into our document frontmatter.
+Each key/value pair defines the fields/values that map a field from Contentful's API.
+By default the key is the desired frontmatter key, while the value is the field name in Contentful.
+In the example above, we want the value for field named `displayName` to be rendered in the frontmatter value named `title`.

-    - When the Contentful field is a reference, you can use a slash (`/`) to chain attributes together.
+When the Contentful field is a reference, you can use a slash (`/`) to chain attributes together.
 (In the example above, `images` frontmatter will show the value for the `url` field for each associated image.)
-- The `other` section refers to additional attributes that you want hardcoded for each document.

 An example of what might be rendered based on the above configuration, looks like this...